Author Archive: The California Numismatist

 The California Numismatist is the official publication of the California State Numismatic Association (CSNA) and the Numismatic Association of Southern California (NASC).

-by Dr. Thomas F. Fitzgerald – The California Numismatist Almost 60 years had passed since the two-cent piece was first proposed by a Senator in 1806.
+By Dr. Thomas F. Fitzgerald – The California Numismatist….
+Almost 60 years had passed since the two-cent piece was first proposed by a Senator in 1806.
 In 1864 this denomination finally became a reality during the coinage problems as a result of the Civil War.
-The two-cent coins then had a very short lifetime of […]
+The two-cent coins then had a very short lifetime […]

 by Walt Ostromecki, NLG – The California Numismatist Forward According to early Southern California lore and legend, there lies a fortune in gold ore, bars and coins still buried deep in the cold murky mud on the ocean bottom of the San Pedro Bay.
 Much of that gold ore came from the booming mines located […]

 by Bill Febuary – The California Numismatist Over the years I have known some pretty influential people in the “World of Numismatics.”
 I want to relate how each one of these individuals directed my way of thinking about how I collect numismatic materials.
 Art Kagin It all started when my family and I traveled to […]

 by Cole Schenewerk – The California Numismatist The yellow fever outbreak of summer 1798 was the worst in Philadelphia’s history.
 Over 5,000 residents were infected, and nearly 1,300 died, causing even President Washington to flee.
 While yellow fever swept the city, hot heads prevailed when a huge sum of money went missing from the vaults […]